 There are a number of factors that lead to older people being admitted to hospital, which could be avoided through the way care is delivered by their GP, including:

 - management of chronic pain (opioid specific)

 - prevention of falls

 Once an older person presents or is admitted to hospital their wishes are not always clearly articulated.

-This can be addressed through the development of advance care directives, accessible through the My Health Record (or otherwise) to treating clinicians.
+This can be addressed through the development of advance care directives, accessible through the My Health Record to treating clinicians.